 Update Log :

-- Latest version is from January 28, 2023 [work in progress; some index entries added, Ch 1 improved, Bibliography improved]
+- Latest version is from June 29, 2023 [work in progress; more index entries added, all chapters improved, bibliography improved]

 This is the celebrated Green Book on geometric group theory edited by Etienne Ghys and Pierre de la Harpe.
 The original title is in French.
 It is inaccessible for students whose primary means of accessing knowledge is English.
 Here I am referring more to non-native English speakers, who have already gone through the process of learning a second language to explore the mathematical world.